Our achievements have all been brought about by the hardwork and dedication of our volunteers, both past and present.

 - In 2007 successfully lobbied against inappropriate building on coastal and parabolic dunes

-- Initiated a not-for-profit community enterprise, the Coolum Community Native Nursery on Warran Rd with over 12,000 seedlings (March 2008).
+- Initiated a not-for-profit community enterprise, the Coolum Community Native Nursery on Warran Rd in 2008, which became and incorporated association in 2020

 - Recovery efforts for wallum wildflowers and the endangered Mount Emu She-Oak, Allocasuarina emuina

-- Lead role with other community groups to sign a Deed of Agreement with the Department of Main Roads and Maroochy Shire Council to protect, enhance and maintain the area from Yinneburra Bushland Conservation Reserve (Yaroomba) to the Coolum Beach Surf Club
+- Lead role with other community groups to sign a Deed of Agreement in 2001 with the Department of Main Roads and Maroochy Shire Council to protect, enhance and maintain the area from Yinneburra Bushland Conservation Reserve (Yaroomba) to the Coolum Beach Surf Club which continues today

-- Coolum Coast Care was one of two 2005 runner-ups for a National Coastal Custodians Minister's award.
+- Coolum and North Shore Coast Care was one of two 2005 runner-ups for a National Coastal Custodians Minister's award.

 - In 2008, President Leigh Warnaminde received a SCEC Froggie Award in recognition of her ten years work in biodiversity preservation with the Coolum District Coast Care Group.

-Our constant and intense work in this area illustrates our firm belief of its importance and worthiness of protection.
+Our constant and intense work in these areas illustrates our firm belief of the importance and protection of our local environment